jonyamo/parsescrapegenerate/README.rst

 ParseScrapeGenerate
 ===================

 Generate XML documents using data scraped from HTML documents.
+In other words:
+*parse*, *scape*, and *generate* XML feeds.

 Introduction
 ------------

-Using site-specific config files, `parsescrapegenerate` will scrape the given site looking for entries matching the defined rules.
+Using site-specific config files, ``parsescrapegenerate`` will scrape the given site looking for entries matching the defined rules.
 Once all the data is collected the resulting XML data will be written to STDOUT.
 Existing XML data can be read from STDIN, in which case, all entries will be extracted and added